 Offshore Oil Rig Accidents

-Injuries on offshore oil rig platforms are quite common.
+Unfortunately, the need for a Louisiana offshore oil rig accident attorney is quite common.
 In fact, the likelihood of an injury has contributed significantly to high oil rig worker pay.
-Regardless of the inherent risks involved in the industry, oil rig operators still have a duty to maintain a reasonably safe working environment given the circumstances.
-Failure to do so could expose them to liability, and it could give the injured worker an actionable claim for damages.
+Regardless of the inherent risks involved in the industry, oil rig operators still have a duty to their workers.
+That duty includes the maintenance of a reasonably safe working environment given the circumstances.
+Failure to do so could expose them to liability.
+This could give the injured worker an actionable claim for damages.

 Application of the Jones Act

-Offshore oil rig platforms are constructed on “navigable waterways,” and as such, workers who spend a significant portion of their time on an oil rig will be classified as seamen under the federal Jones Act.
+Offshore oil rig platforms are constructed on “navigable waterways.”
+As such, workers who spend a significant portion of their time on an oil rig are seamen under the federal Jones Act.

 When bringing an injury claim against the defendant-operator of the oil rig platform, you’ll have to establish that the defendant was negligent.
 In other words, you’ll have to show that they failed to exercise ordinary care in maintaining a reasonably safe work environment.